 | Data Source | What It Contributes |

-- SIEM vulnerability integration for live attack context.
+- SIEM vulnerability integration to add real-time attack context.

-- Third-party assessment data for your supply chain.
+- Third-party assessment data to identify supply chain risks.

-- Identity telemetry generated through adding user identity information logs, which helps connect vulnerabilities, user activity, and ownership data during investigations and remediation efforts.
+- Identity telemetry from adding user identity information logs, which helps connect vulnerabilities, ownership, and user activity during investigations.

 How Does Risk-Based Vulnerability Management Improve Remediation Outcomes?